 There are no solid waste management facilities located in the IDP area.
-Solid waste management in the Town of High Prairie is contracted to the private company named Waste Management.
+Solid waste management in the Town of High Prairie is contracted to the private company named Green for Life (GFL).
 Waste services in Big Lakes County is managed by the High Prairie and District Regional Solid Waste Management Authority, which provides 7 transfer sites (Banana Belt, Heart River, Joussard, High Prairie/Gilwood West, Enilda, Faust/Kinuso, Grouard) and one Regional Landfill located south east of the IDP area.